nhsconnect/gpconnect/pages/accessrecord_structured/accessrecord_structured_development_resources_overview.md

 The following profiled <span class="stu3">STU3</span> FHIR&reg; resources are used in this capability pack:

-### Cross care setting identifier
+### Cross-care setting identifier

 It is intended that this will be a unique ID that will be persisted to help consuming systems distinguish data they have integrated previously to data which is new to them.
-This identifier is still being developed and as such although this may be populated by some suppliers it cannot be relied upon alone to identify resources in the current release.
+This identifier is still being developed and, as such, although this may be populated by some suppliers, it cannot be relied upon alone to identify resources in the current release.

-The cross care setting identifier and how it will work and be used is currently under discussion by a sub group of BIDA.
+The cross-care setting identifier and how it will work and be used is currently under discussion by a subgroup of the British International Doctors' Association (BIDA).

 ### Clinical ###